DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-ect-theory.md

 - Acknowledge and praise expected behaviour using verbal and non-verbal signals.
 - Use in-class rewards and praise alongside whole-school rewards.
-- Make praise and rewards ‘high value’: don’t praise work that is not at the standard expected.
+- Make praise and rewards 'high value': don't praise work that is not at the standard expected.
 - Focus praise on effort and progress, not attainment.
 This encourages further effort, whatever level the pupil is working at.
 - Use positive language to give directions or address behaviour: sanctions are used positively with a focus on returning to learning as quickly as possible.